 How to get an unsecured loan in 5 steps

 To get an unsecured loan, follow these five steps:

 Lenders are selective about which consumers they’ll offer unsecured loans to.
 If you can’t provide them with good reason to think you’ll make all your payments on time, they won’t want to issue you a loan.

 When assessing your eligibility, lenders generally consider the following factors:

 - Credit score: Your credit score is a numerical representation of your creditworthiness.
 Virtually all lenders use it to determine how likely you are to pay your bills on time.
-One of the main benefits of having good credit is that it’s easier to qualify for unsecured loans and loans with lower interest rates.
+There’s no universal minimum credit score required to get a personal loan (the most common type of unsecured loan), but one of the main benefits of having good credit is that it’s easier to qualify for unsecured loans and loans with lower interest rates.